chaldea-center/chaldea-docs/docs/v2_release.md

 However, the web app has pooooor performance, especially on mobile browser.
 Crash ~~sometimes~~ frequently.
 :::

-You can download installer of preview version from github release for beta version(Preview), it will be updated once any code changed.
+You can download installer of preview version from github release for beta version(Preview), it will be updated once souce code changed.
 Only Android/Windows/Linux available for beta version.

 - [https://github.com/chaldea-center/chaldea/releases/beta](https://github.com/chaldea-center/chaldea/releases/beta)

-For Android, it has different package name, which means you can install both normal version and beta version.

 ## Web Renderer